robertbrodrecht/wordpress-upgrade/README.md

 You have to use double quotes to make it valid JSON.

 ## Command Line Parameters
-Most of the command line parameters don't work, but for now, from `upgrade.php --help`:
+Most of the command line parameters don't work yet, but for now, from `upgrade.php --help`:

 ```
 --clean          	Delete any WordPress temp files and download a new copy.